ctxis/SnitchDNS/README.md

 ## Limitations

-* Caching has not been implemented, which means this isn't suitable for environments with hundreds of DNS requests per minute.
+* SnitchDNS currently runs in a single-thread, therefore may not be suitable for environments with hundreds of DNS requests per minute.

 ## Contributing